growdigital/Notes/show/app.md

 ## Outcomes

-1. *Outcome:* Allotmenteers grow resilient plants with sustainable methods
+**1. Allotmenteers grow resilient plants with sustainable methods**

 * *Indicator:* Percentage of allotmenteers growing resilient plants
 * *Timings*
     * End of project: 75%
 * *Information source:* Surveys at beginning and end of project

-2. *Outcome:* School children take home experience and produce from sustainable gardening
+**2. School children take home experience and produce from sustainable gardening**

 * *Indicator:* Number of school children actively in “forest garden club”
 * *Timings*
-    2. End of year 3: 4
+    1. End of year 3: 4 participants
-    3. End of year 4: 6
+    2. End of year 4: 6 participants
-    3. End of project: 8
+    3. End of project: 8 participants
 * *Information source:* Register for “forest garden club”

-3. *Outcome:* Farmers engage with regenerative alternatives for agricultural diversification
+**3. Farmers engage with regenerative alternatives for agricultural diversification**

-* *Indicator:*
+* *Indicator:* Number of regenerative agricultural projects directly linked to gardens
 * *Timings*
-    1. End of year 4: 2
+    1. End of year 4: 2 projects
-    3. End of project: 4
+    2. End of project: 4 projects
 * *Information source:* Run workshops/open days specifically for farmers.
 Register interest, follow up with survey.

-4. *Outcome:* Young people are trained as new generation of horticulturists
+**4. Young people are trained as new generation of horticulturists**

 * *Indicator:* Number of qualified apprenticeships
 * *Timings*
-    End of project: 1
+    * End of project: 1
 * *Information source:* There will be a certificate.

 ---

+## Notes

+* Programme priorities
+    1. Enabling communities in Wales who are not usually engaged in climate change to help tackle the climate emergency and inspire others.
+    2. Empowering community-led activities to reduce carbon emissions and promoting a sustainable, low-carbon future for Wales.
+    3. Evidencing impact and sharing what the group learns about how to reduce carbon emissions and engage communities in climate action.
+* How to track your progress <https://www.tnlcommunityfund.org.uk/funding/programmes/sustainable-steps-wales-action-grants/how-to-track-your-progress-ssw>

+---

+## 2. How do you know this is the best approach?

+---

+## Notes

+Please briefly tell us about:

+* How your community came up with the project idea – including who you’ve spoken to (organisations and people).
+* Any research you’ve done.
+* Any other existing, or planned activities in your community.
+* Any other sources of help (like advice or funding) that you can access.
+* How you have used learning and evidence from your past work, to make your new idea better (if applicable).
+* The potential negative impacts on the environment, if there are any, and how you will limit the impact.

 Our community is Newcastle Emlyn.
 Allotmenteers will benefit, plus wider businesses (cafes, accommodation) from increase in visitors. ecotourism.
 Famililes.
 Schools will benefit, education and also food. food bank?
 Not emlyn.
 Engaging people who do not usually engage - pupils! people who just want to grow veg for their family.